rfwlab/rfw/docs/articles/guide/state-management.md

 ## Suspense

 Use Suspense to display a fallback while asynchronous data is loading.
+See the [Suspense API](../api/core#suspense) for more details.
 It accepts a render function and shows the fallback until the function stops returning `http.ErrPending`.

 ```go
 import (